yhqjohn/SimpleInterfaces.jl/README.md

 ---
 ## Development Status (Current Work)

 This package is currently under active development.
-The core functionality is stable, but some advanced features are still being worked on.
+The core functionality is stable, and the first stage goals are met.

-- **Interface Inheritance & Composition**: This feature is under active development, using a new `@impls` syntax for explicit, clear, and robust interface combination.

 ---